-- 2. Students are responsible to attend class and review all course materials, interacting with their classmates, and respond to communications. - 3.
+- 1. Students are responsible for attending class and reviewing all course materials, interacting with their classmates, and responding to communications. - 2.
 Read and keep all course materials (syllabus, papers, handouts, and assignments).
-If you need help or have questions, please do not hesitate to contact me or visit during office hours. - 4.
+If you need help or have questions, please do not hesitate to contact me or visit during office hours. - 3.
 No late work will be accepted.
-Also, there will be NO accommodations made for any missed tests or class assignments, unless you have valid documentation to verify the emergency (please see student handbook).
+Also, there will be NO accommodation made for any missed tests or class assignments unless you have valid documentation to verify the emergency (please see student handbook).
 If an assignment is missed, you will have 7 days to make up that assignment with your valid excuse.
-Please note missing more than one class assignment will affect your final grade. - 5.
+Please note: missing more than one class assignment will affect your final grade. - 4.
 All assignments must be typed and uploaded to Canvas on or before the due dates.
-No handwritten assignments will be accepted. - 6.
+No handwritten assignments will be accepted. - 5.
 Submitted assignments will be graded within seven days business days unless stated otherwise.
-Therefore, please wait until after seven days before contacting your instructor about your grade. - 7.
-The instructor records and your engagement in the course will be used for attendance.
-So, I would suggest that you log in to the course daily and read all announcements and assignments. - 8.
-To maintain rigor and integrity in the course, you will need to use a lockdown browser for your exam. - 9.
+Therefore, please wait until after seven days before contacting your instructor about your grade. - 6.
+The instructor records your course engagement and uses it for attendance.
+So, I suggest you log in to the course daily and read all announcements and assignments. - 7.
+Artificial intelligence (AI) language models, such as ChatGPT, may be used to design your major project with appropriate citations but not for any assignment in this course.
+If you are in doubt as to whether you are using AI language models appropriately in this course, please see me for guidance.
+You are responsible for fact-checking statements composed of AI language models. - 8.
+If you are taking HLTH4307 as a face-to-face class, you are required to attend a class every day in order to receive full participation credit.
+Missing more than four consecutive class sessions will result in a lower course letter grade. - 9.
+To maintain rigor and integrity in the course, you will need to use a lockdown browser for your exam. - 10.
 Your performance in my class is very important to me.
 Therefore, please feel free to contact me with any concerns regarding the course.
+All email communications should be respectful and address the instructor by his/her name. - 11.
 My preferred method of contact is through Canvas.
 If you send me an email, please wait for at least 24 hours for a response.
-You can also send me a message on the remind app.
+You can also send me a message on the Remind app. - 12.
+Please do not allow your family members or friends to email me about your course unless it is a serious medical emergency.